epcosta17/hackathon/backend/ai/PROMPT_JSON.md

 4. Extract 3-5 key technical points that the interviewer emphasized
 5. Dynamically generate Q&A topic titles based on actual discussion
 6. Calculate all time values from the transcript timestamps

+7. **CRITICAL: Statistics must be extracted dynamically:**
+   - `"technicalQuestions"`: Count the actual number of distinct technical questions asked.
+   - `"followUpQuestions"`: Count the actual probing/follow-up questions.
+   - `"technologiesCount"`: Count the unique technologies listed in the `technologies` array.
+   - `"engagement"`, `"communicationScore"`, `"technicalDepthScore"`, `"engagementScore"`: Evaluate based on the candidate's actual performance in the transcript (0-100 scale).
+DO NOT use the example values.

 **RESPOND WITH ONLY THE JSON OBJECT - NO OTHER TEXT**